kubevault/prometheus-exporter/docs/guides/monitoring/vault-operator/builtin.md

 # Monitor KubeVault operator with builtin Prometheus

-This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper to monitor KubeVault operator.
+This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scraper to monitor KubeVault operator.

 ## Before You Begin

 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
-If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).
+If you do not already have a cluster, you can create one by using [kind](https://github.com/kubernetes/minikube).

 To keep Prometheus resources isolated, we are going to use a separate namespace to deploy Prometheus server.